Silberio/ChasTest/README.md

 #### Unmarshalling an xml

 Unmarshalling (porting data from XML to a POJO) is done primarily with the *selectUnmarshall()* method, which will prompt the user for the file location.
 Location must be given with an absolute filepath.
 File path will then be stored locally and then given to a *new File()* object , which in turn will be passed on to *unmarshallXML* for unmarshalling.
 A few lines from the data will be printed on the console.

+#### points that could be improved

+Currently, all the logic is held in the *OrderCreator* class, including UI methods.
+This technically doesn't not follow the SOLID principles, where OrderCreator should **only** have to deal with creating the xml methods.
+However, every function is decoupled.
+One could, theoretically, only use the marshaller/unmarshall methods by themselves in any other UI.